-On November 1, 2019, BMO announced its intention to appoint George A. Cope as Chair of the Board of Bank of Montreal effective upon his re-election as an independent Director of the Bank at the Bank's March 31, 2020 Annual Meeting of Shareholders.
+On November 1, 2019, BMO announced its intention to appoint George A. Cope as Chair of the Board of Bank of Montreal, which became effective following his re-election as an independent Director of the Bank at the Bank's March 31, 2020 Annual Meeting of Shareholders.